Biblink02/WebSDR-Transceiver/README.md

 ### 3.3 The Mission: Es'hail-2 (QO-100) Satellite

-While not hardware you own or control, understanding the Es'hail-2 satellite is essential for comprehending how SATCOM works.
+While not hardware we own or control, understanding the Es'hail-2 satellite is essential for comprehending how SATCOM works.

 Es'hail-2, also known by its amateur radio designation QO-100, was launched in November 2018 by SpaceX.
 It was a commercial satellite built for Es'hailSat of Qatar, but it carried a special payload built by AMSAT-DL specifically for amateur radio use.
 This made history as the first amateur radio transponder in geostationary orbit, meaning it's the first amateur satellite that doesn't rise and set like the old LEO satellites—it's always there, always accessible, hovering at the same point in the sky.